 Even so, the construction of hotels in the tourist destination of Lucerne had been one of the most attractive jobs for architects from the middle of the 19th century onwards.
 Built in 1909-1910, on the former site of the «Nidlenpalast» (dairy), and designed by the architects Möri & Krebs, in a palatial style, the HOTEL MONTANA was one of the last classical style hotels to be built in Lucerne.

-In 1910, the HOTEL MONTANA, in a unique location on the hillside above the Palace Hotel, was opened by the enterprising hotelier Alfred Schraemmli (1887 -1932), son-in-law of the then owner of the Palace Hotel, Bucher-Durrer.
-At the same time, an electric funicular railway was also built to take guests from the lakeside promenade directly to the hotel lobby, in just one minute.
-The opening of the hotel however, unfortunately coincided with the outbreak of the First World War, which also marked the start of a long period of depression in the hotel business.
+In 1910, the HOTEL MONTANA, in a unique location on the hillside above the Palace Hotel, was opened by the enterprising hotelier Alfred Schrämli (1867-1932); son-in-law of the then owner of the Palace Hotel, Bucher-Durrer.
+This, however, took place shortly before the outbreak of the First World War, thus provoking a long and hard depression in the hotel business.
+At the same time, an electric funicular railway was also built.
+This, the shortest funicular railway in the world, in fact continues to bring guests from the lakeside promenade to the hotel lobby in just 60 seconds!

 Ever since 1944, the building has belonged to the «Hotel & Gastro Union» (the Swiss Central Association for Hotel and Restaurant Employees).
 Far-sighted members of the association made the courageous decision to reopen the hotel as a first class establishment.
 At the same time, the association's Swiss School of Hotel Management (SHL) moved into new classrooms in the west wing, and the administration of the «Hotel & Gastro Union» was also proud to take up its new offices on the 1st floor.
 The new Swiss School of Hotel Management, located on the hillside just below the hotel, was opened in 1987.
 Since then, the school and the hotel have been separately run.

-From 1975 until 1993, the hotel closed each winter so that the alterations and renovation needed to meet the high standards expected of a 4 star hotel could be carried out.
-The creation of the «Art Deco Hall» in 1993 revived the original art deco style of the building, and from then on, the hotel, complete with conference and seminar facilities, has remained open all year round.
+From 1975 until 1993, the MONTANA was closed during the winter months so that the alterations and renovation needed to meet the high standards expected of a 4 star hotel could be carried out.
+The construction of the «Art Deco Hall» in 1993 revived the original style of the building and saw the former summer season hotel open year round with congress and seminar offers.

-In spring 2009, renovations and reconstructions were on the second and third floor completed also the redesign of 25 single and double rooms and 6 junior suites - all Art Deco Modern style.
-Premium 40 Inch LCD TV, exclusive bose sound system, the latest iPhone, iPod and MP3 player docking stations and connectivity panel for your laptop make your own, very private world of multimedia.
+In spring 2009, renovations and reconstructions were once again realised on the second and third floors; resulting in the redesign of 25 single and double rooms and 6 junior suites all in modern Art Deco style.
+And, to date, premium 40-inch LCD TVs, exclusive Bose sound systems, ultra modern iPhones and MP3 players, docking stations and connectivity panels for guest laptops permit a totally private multimedia world in the hotel rooms.